 - When scheduling people for Worship in Music, remind them to review the responsibilities listed below.

 Responsibilities for All Weekly Participants:

 - Please sit at the front of the church for quick and easy access to the platform and to avoid delaying the flow of the service.

 Responsibilities for Weekly Song Leaders :

-- List the full names of all participants who will be song leaders for the week.
+- List the full names of all participants who will be leading songs for the week.
 This is important for several reasons, but the most important one is so that AV support can set up mics properly.

-- Include which verses you will sing for each song and just say "All" if no verses will be skipped.
+- Be sure to include which verses you will sing for each song.Select "All" if no verses will be skipped.

 - Less familiar songs are great, but not matter which songs you pick, be sure you are VERY confident in leading them.